 But what kinds of parthenocarpic cucumbers can you grow?
 I have a few favorites, but I’ve found there are several productive, disease-resistant varieties you can grow depending on what type of cucumber you enjoy eating.

-I’ve summarized the list below, and included links to where you can buy seeds.
-I’m not affiliated with any of these seed companies, but I have used some of them before.
+Below is a summarized list and in this article are links to where you can buy seeds.
+Bountiful Gardener is not affiliated with any of these seed companies.

 |Variety||Type||Days to Maturity||Size||Notes|